aim-qmul/python-workshop/README.md

 cd python-workshop
 ```

+### Installing dependencies

+You have two options here - `miniconda` or `virtualenv`.
+Choose your favourite.

+#### (with miniconda)

-2) we will now setup a python environment on the server.
-There are lots of ways to do this but the easiest is to use `miniconda`.
+2a) we will now setup a python environment on the server.
+There are lots of ways to do this - one is to use `miniconda`.
 Run the following commands:

 ```
 # load the miniconda module